Notes on Randomized Algorithms: Where does the randomness come from?

 There are cheaper variants, mostly involving amplified quantum noise at the high end, or monitoring physical processes that are expected to be somewhat random (like intervals between keyboard presses or seek times of hard drive heads) at the low end.
 In each case you get a sequence of random bits that, under plausible physical assumptions, are effectively unpredictable.

 The \texttt{/dev/random} device in Linux systems gives you access to the cheap kind of physical randomness, and will block waiting for you to wave your mouse around if it runs out. \item \concept{Cryptographically-secure pseudorandomness.} Find some function that spits out a sequence of random-looking values given a \concept{seed}, such that if the seed is chosen uniformly at random (say using a physical random number generator), no polynomial-time program can distinguish the sequence from an actual random sequence with non-trivial probability.
-Usually expensive, but if your polynomial-time randomized algorithm fails using a CPRNG, you've broken the CPRNG.
+Usually expensive, but if your polynomial-time randomized algorithm fails using a CPRNG, you've succeeded in breaking its cryptographic assumptions.

 The \texttt{/dev/urandom} device in Linux systems gives you this, based on a seed derived from the same sources as \texttt{/dev/random}. \item \concept{Statistical pseudorandomness.} As above, but choose a function that is not cryptographically secure but merely passes common statistical tests for things like $k$-wise independence of consecutive outputs.
-Which function to choose is largely a matter of convenience and fashion (although PRNGs in many standard libraries tend to be very, very bad).
+Which function to choose is largely a matter of convenience and fashion (although PRNGs in older standard libraries can be very, very bad).
 The advantage is that many PRNGs are very fast and will not slow your program down.
 The disadvantage is that you are relying on your program not doing anything that exposes the weakness of the PRNG.

 The \texttt{random} function in the standard C library is an example of this, although maybe not a good example.
-The cool kids mostly use Mersenne Twister. \end{enumerate}
+The cool kids mostly use Mersenne Twister~\cite{MatsumotoN1998}. \end{enumerate}

 One advantage of pseudorandom generators is that they allow for debugging: if you run your program twice with the same key, it will do the same thing.
-This was in fact an argument made by von Neumann \emph{against} using physical randomness back in the old days.
+This was in fact an argument made by von Neumann \emph{against} using physical randomness back in the old days~\cite{VonNeumann1963}.

 In practice, most people just use whatever PRNG is ready to hand, and hope it works.
 As theorists, we will ignore this issue, and assume that our random inputs are actually random.